 - Other delivery (FedEx, hand-delivery, etc.): Your completed absentee ballot must be delivered to the municipal clerk no later than 8 p.m. on Election Day

-In-Person at your Municipal Clerk's Office (Early Voting)
+In-Person Absentee Voting at your Municipal Clerk's Office (Early Voting)

 You can find your clerk at MyVote WI: myvote.wi.gov by searching for your voter record or performing an address search.
 You can also find your clerk by searching through the list of all Wisconsin municipal clerks.

-If you apply for an absentee ballot in your municipal clerk's office, you must vote immediately, seal your ballot in the proper envelope, and return it to a member of the clerk's staff.
+If you apply for an absentee ballot in your municipal clerk's office, vote your ballot immediately, seal your ballot in the proper envelope, and return it to a member of the clerk's staff.
 No ballots may be taken from the clerk's office.

 Remember, you can only vote once!